 In the 1960’s and 70’s when the Muslim community of the US and Canada was still in its infancy, most mosques would rely on moon sighting reports from Muslim countries.
-Depending on the community, congregants would either rely on their country of origin (e.g. Pakistan, Egypt, Sudan) or would go with decision announced by Saudi authorities.
+Depending on the community, congregants would either rely on their country of origin (e.g. Pakistan, Egypt, Sudan) or follow the decision announced by Saudi authorities.
 ISNA itself relied on following Saudi Arabia in those days.

-Given the diversity of immigrant communities here, relying on moon sighting from countries abroad would naturally lead to conflicts based on the differing dates of those countries.
+Given the diversity of immigrant communities, relying on Eid announcements from other countries would naturally lead to conflicts.
 As the Muslim community grew, the issue of establishing local moon sighting organizations was raised.
-Moon sighting committees such as that of Chicago and Toronto started to appear in the late 1970s’ and early 80’s.
+Moon sighting committees such as that of Chicago and Toronto started to appear in the late 70’s and early 80’s.
 In Toronto, these early Muslims would go up to the CN Tower to search for the moon; one year they even chartered out an airplane to scan the skies for the crescent!

 However, it soon became evident that sighting the crescent was going to be no simple task in North America.
 Mosques within the same city would follow different opinions; some relied on local sighting while others still placed their confidence on reports from Saudi Arabia or other countries.
 Two groups of people emerged and the trend of having two (or more) Eids thus began.